malachig/immuno_gcp_wdl_rcrf/RunPvacbind.md

 ```

-#leave the GCP VM and download the final results
+Leave the GCP VM and download the final results

+```
 exit

-```

 export SAMPLE_NAME="jlf-100-000"